kinsaurralde/ws_281x-lights/docs/webapp/webapp.md

 # Webapp

 The webapp hosts the control webpage used to easily send commands to some or multiple controllers.
-It also provides predictions of what each strip should look like (PLANNED).
+It can also simulate the animations and send to pixel display on website.

 ## Command Line Arguments